Ready to find the perfect college degree?

 In today’s sales environment, firms are looking for intelligent individuals with technical acumen and strong interpersonal relationship skills.
-These high-level sales positions certainly require persuasion, but the focus is more on outstanding communication with a focus on technical aptitude, the ability to build trust through customer service, and producing the desired results.
+These high-level sales positions certainly require persuasion.
+But the focus is more on outstanding communication with a focus on:

 Sales in the Wholesale and Manufacturing Industries

 In the wholesale and manufacturing industry, sales representatives are involved in the sales process from start to finish.
-They identify potential customers and initiate contact.
-They point out product features and benefits to encourage potential clients to purchase the product or service.
-Sales representatives negotiate the terms of the sale and prepare sales contracts between the customer and the company.
+As a sales representative, you identify potential customers and initiate contact.
+You point out product features and benefits to encourage potential clients to purchase the product or service.
+You negotiate the terms of the sale and prepare sales contracts between the customer and the company.
 The sales cycle requires different skills as you go from cold call to close.
-Regardless of where you are in the sales cycle, the process requires technical expertise, customer service, and communication.
+Regardless of where you are in the sales cycle, the process requires:

 Why You Need a Degree for a Sales Representative Job